top of page

 Getting to know the other attachment styles and how they present can be extremely informative for anyone in relationships with other people – meaning all of us.

 Attachment issues can occur in friendships, close working relationships, dating, and long-term partnerships.
-Secure attachment can also be built or strengthened at any time, so even if you recognise your own relational patterns in the anxious attachment styles below, do not despair.
+Secure attachment can also be built or strengthened at any time, so even if you recognise your own relational patterns in the anxious attachment styles below, don't despair.

 Secure attachment